Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/get-xApp-session-PIN.md

 The result is stored at `input.apps.session.pin`.

-With this PIN, users can login via an xApp PIN webpage.
+With this PIN, users can log in via an xApp PIN webpage.

 ### xApp PIN Page URL